atanurgul/atanurgul/README.md

 C# / .NET · Python · SQL · Backend Development · Software Engineering

-Building software with a focus on backend systems, clean design and real-world engineering practices.
+Building reliable software while learning how real systems are designed, tested, deployed and maintained.

 👨‍💻 About Me

-I'm a Software Engineer focused on building a strong foundation in backend development and real-world software engineering.
+I'm a Software Engineer focused on backend development and real-world software engineering.

 Rather than only making code work, I'm interested in understanding how software should be designed, structured, tested, deployed and maintained.